byronsha/TinyApp/README.md

 Visit `http://localhost:8080/` to see your app.
 You should see `"Hey, it works!
 Nice!"`.
 Change the text inside `entry.js`, save, and see if your browser automatically refreshes.
 If it does, everything should be set up correctly.

+If it doesn't work you might need to install webpack globally using the command `npm install -g webpack`.

 You're good to go!
 Happy coding!